Salivary gland

-The salivary glands in mammals are exocrine glands that produce saliva through a system of ducts.
+The salivary glands in many vertebrates including mammals are exocrine glands that produce saliva through a system of ducts.
 Humans have three paired major salivary glands (parotid, submandibular, and sublingual), as well as hundreds of minor salivary glands.
 Salivary glands can be classified as serous, mucous, or seromucous (mixed).

 In serous secretions, the main type of protein secreted is alpha-amylase, an enzyme that breaks down starch into maltose and glucose, whereas in mucous secretions, the main protein secreted is mucin, which acts as a lubricant.

 In humans, 1200 to 1500 ml of saliva are produced every day.
 The secretion of saliva (salivation) is mediated by parasympathetic stimulation; acetylcholine is the active neurotransmitter and binds to muscarinic receptors in the glands, leading to increased salivation.

 A proposed fourth pair of salivary glands, the tubarial glands, were first identified in 2020.
 They are named for their location, being positioned in front of and over the torus tubarius.
 However, this finding from one study is yet to be confirmed.

 Structure

-The salivary glands are detailed below:

 Parotid glands

 The two parotid glands are major salivary glands wrapped around the mandibular ramus in humans.
 These are largest of the salivary glands, secreting saliva to facilitate mastication and swallowing, and amylase to begin the digestion of starches.
 It is the serous type of gland which secretes alpha-amylase (also known as ptyalin).
 It enters the oral cavity via the parotid duct.
 The glands are located posterior to the mandibular ramus and anterior to the mastoid process of the temporal bone.
 They are clinically relevant in dissections of facial nerve branches while exposing the different lobes, since any iatrogenic lesion will result in either loss of action or strength of muscles involved in facial expression.
-They produce 20% of the total salivary content in the oral cavity.
+They produce 25% of the total salivary content in the oral cavity.
 Mumps is a viral infection, caused by infection in the parotid gland.